Chitrank-Dixit/django-fcm/docs/index.rst

 Welcome to django-fcm's documentation
 =====================================

 `Django-fcm` is a reusable application.
-It serves as a server for the FCM service and allows you to register devices and send messages to them.
+It serves as a server for the FCM (Firebase Cloud Messaing) service and allows you to register devices and send messages to them.